 College students strive for independence, experience and growth.
 Because they may see more alcohol and drug use on campus, most college students overestimate how much and how often their peers are actually using.
 Providing facts and correcting misperceptions can help college students make informed decisions to stay healthy and safe so they can reach their goals.

-Videos from health experts
+More tips from health experts